BillHertzing/ATAP.Utilities/src/ATAP.Utilities.BuildTooling.Jenkins/Documentation/DevOps Guidelines.md

 ## Documentation Generation

-The stage needs a step that moves the readme.html over to index.hmtl, renames any generated assets located in _site/Assets/*, and reworks the asset links from readme to index
+The stage needs a step that moves the readme.html over to index.html, renames any generated assets located in _site/Assets/*, and reworks the asset links from readme to index

-The post build cleanup stage should include a step that removes generated `.puml`  files from directories where a source file contaains the source of the diagram.
+The post build cleanup stage should include a step that removes generated `.puml`  files from directories where a source file contains the source of the diagram.

 ToDo: Better would be to put all generated files in a tree structure located somewhere below _generated, and then convert each to an asset and write that asset to the correct subdir under _site/assets, such that the subdir matches the subdir where the source code was found

-C2Plpantuml puts one .puml file for each class/interface/etc. found in a compilation unit into the directory alongside the compilation unit.
+C2Plantuml puts one .puml file for each class/interface/etc. found in a compilation unit into the directory alongside the compilation unit.
 ToDo: move these to a identical tree under _generated.
 Convert each to an asset and put them into the correct subdir under _site/assets.
-Have a build step create a `,compilationunit>.md file, and populate it with a link toeach assets that came from the original source file
+Have a build step create a `,compilationunit>.md file, and populate it with a link to each assets that came from the original source file